More pages ...

 Determining the seating tally

 The overview above hand-waves identifying how we determine the candidates seated in Step 2.
-How do we define the “top” N candidates?
+How should we define the “top” N candidates?

 I’m not sure about the ideal method.
 I suspect that a range of methods would deliver fair and sensible results — and would feel both clear and fair to citizens.
 And this is the space with an opportunity to “tune” the system to prevent perverse outcomes and get characteristics we prefer — stronger or weaker tendency to support moderation, incumbency, et cetera.